Jee-El/reddit-in-valve-games/README.md

 ## How to change subreddit or setup multiple ones

+Go to the config.json file, the second entry named "subreddit_name" is a template to use to set it up for other subreddits

+1. Copy-paste it

-Go to the config.json file, the first entry named "subreddit_name" is a template to use to set it up for other subreddits, so copy-paste it then just replace "subreddit_name" with the name of the subreddit you want, then the _value of_ "url" with the link to the subreddit, and the _value of_ "cfgs" to the paths to a new .cfg file.
+2. Replace "subreddit_name" with the name of the subreddit you want, the _value of_ "url" with the link to the subreddit, and the _value of_ "cfgs" to the paths to a new .cfg file.

+3. Replace the value of "currently_used_subreddit_name" with the name of the subreddit you want to use (whatever name you used to replace "subreddit_name")

 Make sure to make a new .cfg file with a different name for each subreddit you add.

+If this is too confusing, you have the template and the dadjokes example, they should help you set everything up!

 ## One issue